 Once upon a time, weighting was presumed to make up for any errors in convenience sampling.
 But researchers now realize that poststratification weighting is not a magical fix.
 How the responses were sampled is important, with quota sampling important at a minimum.
 As Reg Baker has written, “Waiting until the weighting stage to adjust is too late….
 We need to do more at the selection stage.”

 The assumption implicit in weighting is that the people we did survey in a particular demographic group are representative of the people that we did not survey.
 Yet this assumption is unlikely to hold true in many non-probability samples and is another reason more needs to be done at the selection stage.
-For instance, respondents 80 years old and up who take a survey most likely differ in key ways relating to technology usage, health and mental alertness from those who didn’t take the survey.
-As a result of such types of differences, Krosnick has found that while post-stratification weighting is very effective for probability samples, it is typically unlikely to be effective for non-probability samples.
-In contrast to Krosnick, most commercial researchers do use post-stratification weights on non-probability samples.
+For instance, respondents 80 years old and up who take a survey most likely differ in key ways relating to technology usage, health and mental alertness from those who didn’t take the survey; unacculturated Hispanics may differ significantly from the acculturated Hispanics who dominate responses to English-language surveys in the U.S. Historically, most commercial researchers have used post-stratification weights on non-probability samples.
 They do so in the hope that it does no harm, in the belief that it improves quality, and due to the fact that it redistributes demographic reporting to match the target population.
 For instance, a survey with 1% of its respondents 80 years old or older, when weighted, reports as if it surveyed the 5% of U.S. adults who are that age.